mciantyre/teensy4-rs/README.md

 ./hardware-test.sh led
 ```

+This will generate an `out` directory, with a `led.hex` file.
+You should download this to your Teensy 4 using one of the loader applications.
 If all goes well, the `led` example should turn on the Teensy 4's LED.

 Use our `cargo-generate` template, [`teensy4-rs-template`](https://github.com/mciantyre/teensy4-rs-template), to bootstrap your own teensy4-rs project based on these libraries: